gajus/orientationchangeend/README.md

 ## The Underlying Implementation

+There is no way to capture the end of the orientation change event because handling of the orientation change varies from browser to browser.
+Drawing a balance between the most reliable and the fastest way to detect the end of orientation change requires racing interval and timeout.

 A listener is attached to the `orientationchange`.
 Invoking the listener starts an interval.
 The interval is tracking the state of `window.innerWidth` and `window.innerHeight`.
 The `orientationchangeend` event fire when 100 consequent iterations cannot detect value mutation or after 600ms, whichever happens first.

 If both do not change for at least 500 iterations, the `orientationchangeend` event is fired.